Photoflash capacitor

-Voltage of a photoflash capacitor of ~85-100uF mounted into a small camera.
-Capacitor itself is hidden behind PCB and LCD display.
+Voltage of a photoflash capacitor in a digital camera, mounted behind its PCB and LCD.

 A photoflash capacitor is a high-voltage electrolytic capacitor used in camera flashes and in solid-state laser power supplies.
 Their usual purpose is to briefly power a flash lamp, used to illuminate a photographic subject or optically pump a laser rod.
 As flash tubes require very high current for a very short time to operate, photoflash capacitors are designed to supply high discharge current pulses without excessive internal heating.